SaRahElmasry/nlp_news_headline/README.md

 # nlp_news_headline

-# 1. Dataset links
+# 1. Dataset link
-- I have Generate a CSV file from the Original (raw text files) downloaded from this link => http://mlg.ucd.ie/datasets/bbc.html
+- I have Generated a CSV file from the Original (raw text files) downloaded from this link => http://mlg.ucd.ie/datasets/bbc.html

 # 2. How to run the code